 The same code is used for DBCC SHRINKFILE, DBCC SHRINKDATABASE, and auto-shrink – they’re equally as bad.
 As well as introducing index fragmentation, data file shrink also generates a lot of I/O, uses a lot of CPU, and generates *loads* of transaction log – as everything it does is fully logged.

 Data file shrink should never be part of regular maintenance, and you should NEVER, NEVER have auto-shrink enabled.
 I tried to have it removed from the product for SQL 2005 and SQL 2008 when I was in a position to do so – the only reason it’s still there is for backwards compatibility.
-Don’t fall into the trap of having a maintenance plan that rebuilds all indexes and then tries to reclaim the space required to rebuild the indexes by running a shrink – that’s a zero-sum game where all you do is generate a log of transaction log for no actual gain in performance.
+Don’t fall into the trap of having a maintenance plan that rebuilds all indexes and then tries to reclaim the space required to rebuild the indexes by running a shrink – that’s a zero-sum game where all you do is generate a log of transaction log for no actual gain.

 So what if you *do* need to run a shrink?
 For instance, if you’ve deleted a large proportion of a very large database and the database isn’t likely to grow, or you need to empty a file before removing it?